ibm-build-lab/cp4d-install/4.5_swe/README.md

-# Installing Cloud Pak for Data 4.5 using the Software Everywhere utilities
+# Installing Cloud Pak for Data 4.5 using the Software Everywhere automation

 These are steps to install Cloud Pak for Data 4.5 on a VPC cluster using automation created by the Software Everywhere modules.